-- For HMDA data collected in 2018 and reported in 2019: - The Bureau\ does not intend to require data resubmission unless data errors are material. - The Bureau does not intend to assess penalties with respect to errors in data. - Examinations will be diagnostic to help institutions identify compliance weaknesses and will credit good faith compliance efforts. - The Bureau intends to engage in a rulemaking to reconsider various aspects of the 2015 HMDA Rule such as the institutional and transactional coverage tests and the rule's discretionary data points.

-\The other HMDA regulators issued similar statements.
+- For HMDA data collected in 2018 and reported in 2019: The Bureau does not intend to require data resubmission - unless data errors are material. - The Bureau does not intend to assess penalties with respect to - Fine bureau does not intend to assess penalties with respect to errors in data.
+Examinations will be diagnostic to help institutions identify - Examinations will be diagnostic to help institutions identify compliance weaknesses and will credit good faith compliance efforts. - The Bureau intends to engage in a rulemaking to reconsider various aspects of the 2015 HMDA Rule such as the institutional and transactional coverage tests and the rule's discretionary data points. - The other HMDA regulators issued similar statements.